We spent ages creeping open houses

 “Me too," my boyfriend says, "I guess we should call Helene.”

-And that, friends, is the story of how we got a realtor.
+And that, friends, is the story of how we got a real estate agent.

-We saw the house, liked it, knew we wanted to make an offer, and went straight to Starbucks to call our in-our-heads realtor, who did not know she was our realtor or that we were buying a house.
+We saw the house, liked it, knew we wanted to make an offer, and went straight to Starbucks to call our in-our-heads agent, who did not know she was our agent or that we were buying a house.
 She’s a close family friend, so we texted her that we wanted to buy a house today and asked her for help.

 That was around 11AM, and by 3PM, we were back at the house doing a walk through with her.
 She had done up all of the paperwork for us to put in an offer, and pulled up multiple comparable listings from the past year to see what we should pay for the place.
 All we had to do was listen, discuss and sign, and boom: we had a conditional offer to send to the sellers.

 After that, things kicked into high gear, and we really saw the value of having an agent.
 She handled everything with the selling agent, texted us to let us know that the offer had been accepted, dropped everything to take a look at my boyfriend’s townhouse and help us make a plan for listing it, and set us up with a real estate lawyer and house inspection the following week.

 I’ll be honest: If we hadn’t had someone handling the logistics, details and legalities of the house purchase I would've been way more stressed out.

 You know what’s helpful when buying a house?